What Is Osteopathy?

 Professional Recognition and Regulation

-Upon graduation, osteopaths, chiropractors, and physiotherapists are free to practice a variety of techniques tailored to individual needs.
-All these professions are recognized by their respective governing bodies and are subject to statutory regulation.
+Upon graduation, osteopaths, chiropractors, and physiotherapists are free to practice various techniques tailored to individual needs.
+All these professions are recognised by their respective governing bodies and are subject to statutory regulation.

 The General Osteopathic Council (GOsC), established in 1997 following the Osteopaths Act 1993, regulates the profession of osteopathy and ensures patient protection.
 The first Statutory Register of Osteopaths was created in 2000, and our practitioners are proudly part of this registry.